TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-llapi-index.rst

       - Set a new process-wide policy.

     * - :class:`AbstractEventLoopPolicy`
-      - Base class for policy objects.
+      - Base kundi for policy objects.